 RadWagon’s wide and puncture-resistant tires allow you to carry more weight than ever before, farther than you thought it was possible on a bike.

 They are extra-durable as well since they feature a puncture-resistant liner.
 It will prevent the tire from getting a flat, so you don’t really need to carry a patch kit with you everywhere you go.

 The previous RadWagon model came with 26″ wheels, but Rad Power opted for the 22″ diameter on this model.
 It lowers the bike’s center of gravity making it more stable and also makes it easier to load and unload the bike with heavy stuff.

 Decent Shimano Components

 In terms of components, RadWagon does not offer anything too flashy.
 This is actually one of the aspects where I think Rad Power could have done a bit better.

-The bike comes with a 1×7 drivetrain with a Shimano Altus rear derailleur.
-This groupset is the lowest you can go in Shimano’s hierarchy.
+The bike comes with a 1×7 drivetrain with a Shimano Acera rear derailleur, which is an entry-level groupset.
 Don’t get me wrong, this is not a racing bike, so Altus will get the job done, no doubt about that.
-However, for $1,500, I feel this bike should come with at least Shimano Alivio.
+However, for $1,600, I feel this bike should come with at least Shimano Alivio.